Countermeasure against detector-blinding attack with estimation of secret-key leakage: Experimental Setup

 \section{Experimental Setup}

 The experimental setup is shown in Figure \ref{fig:3}.
-For our tests, we used a commercially available single-photon detector based on InGaAs/InP APD.
-Custom-designed electronic circuit enabled precise changing of both bias and gate voltage.
+For our tests, we use a commercially available single-photon detector based on gated InGaAs/InP APD.
+Custom-designed electronic circuit enables precise changing of both bias and gate voltages.
 The blinding and trigger lasers (BLD LASER and TRIG LASER on the scheme, respectively) are semiconductor laser sources with a 1550 nm wavelength.
 The first one can operate in both continuous and pulsed regimes and performs switching SPAD from Geiger to linear detection mode.
 The second one served dual purposes: as a reference light source for the measurement of detection probabilities and for triggering the SPAD in the blinded state.
-The laser power is controlled using variable optical attenuators (VOA).
+The lasers' power is controlled using variable optical attenuators (VOA).
 Coarse wavelength division multiplexer (CWDM) was implemented to mitigate amplified spontaneous emission (ASE) from the laser sources.
 The required clock signals, their delays and frequencies are set by the Signal generator independently for both laser sources.
-A 10 MHz reference clock, derived from the signal generator, was distributed to the SPAD under test, an oscilloscope (OSC), and a field-programmable gate array (FPGA) via a time correlator.
+A 10~MHz reference clock, derived from the signal generator, was distributed to the SPAD under test, an oscilloscope (OSC), and a field-programmable gate array (FPGA) via a time correlator.
 The oscilloscope was utilized for real-time monitoring of the SPAD's avalanche signals.
-Statistical analysis of click events was performed by the FPGA.
+The FPGA performed a statistical analysis of click events.